Jægersborg Water Tower

-Jægersborg Water Tower (Danish: Jægersborg Vandtårn) is a former water tower located next to Jægersborg station in Jægersborg, Gentofte Municipality, Copenhagen, Denmark.
+Jægersborg Water Tower (Danish: Jægersborg Vandtårn) is a former water tower located next to Jægersborg station in Jægersborg, Gentofte Municipality, Denmark.
 It has been converted into youth housing to design by Dorte Mandrup.

 History

 The Jægersborg area experienced rapid growth in the 1960s.
 The increase in population and relatively high location of the area caused periodically low water pressure.
 It was therefore decided to build a new water tower as a supplement to the water tower at Rævebakken in Vangede and built by the construction firm Rasmussen og Schiøttz.
 It was designed by the architect Edvard Thomsen.
 The building was topped out on 24 June 1954 and it was completed in 1955.
 The original plan was to build apartments on the lower floors but it was given up from fear that the water would cause noise pollution.
 An after-school activity centre opened in the ground floor in the 1980s.